WIU/d2l_sdk/README.md

 The Valence sdk

-> The Valence sdk is Rest-like, allowing interactions through HTTP with the back-end of a host.
-Most all of the Learning Platform functions that comprise D2L's Rest-like API are usable through this Ruby sdk implementation.
+> The Valence API is Rest-like, allowing interactions through HTTP with the back-end of a host.
+Most all of the Learning Platform functions that comprise D2L's Rest-like API are usable through this Ruby SDK implementation.

 While not all functions have been implemented for the Learning Platform of the Valence sdk, all critical CRUD functionalities have been implemented.